Last Updated on August 25, 2023 by rudyooms

 1. How it began

-When doing a small recap from the previous blog post, we will have learned that the PolicyConsistencyEnsurerJob will trigger the refresh schedule created by Declared Configuration to refresh any settings changed on the device.
+When recapping the previous blog post, we learned that the PolicyConsistencyEnsurerJob triggers the refresh schedule created by Declared Configuration to refresh any settings changed on the device.

-This “refresh job” will make sure that when somehow the EPM policies were removed that they will be reapplied.
-This Declared Configuration refresh seems to be triggered each 15 minutes?
+This “refresh job” will ensure that the EPM policies are reapplied when they are removed.
+Does this Declared Configuration refresh seem to be triggered every 15 minutes?

-Besides the 15 minutes, I noticed that when I deleted the EPM registry entries multiple times (just to see what happens) and let it refresh each time I noticed that somehow it tried to refresh it for max 5 times!
+Besides the 15 minutes, I noticed that when I deleted the EPM registry entries multiple times (just to see what happens) and let it refresh each time, somehow it tried to refresh it a maximum of 5 times!

 2. The explanation